Boglárka Börcsök & Andreas Bolm

-A gorged Kaiser Wilhelm II devours a plate of fruits with imperial hunger.
+A gorged Kaiser Wilhelm II devours a platter of fruits with imperial hunger.
 His stomach swells and gurgles, while bloated indigestion turns into a strange belly dance.
 What do Orientalism, Imperial Germany, and Dadaism have to do with one another?

-The performance reactivates her strategies: inversion and bodily excess as political refusal.
-Börcsök moves fluidly between multiple bodies, figures, and genders, drawing on the grotesque and burlesque to create a choreography where the obscene, the comic, and the critical collide.
-Smell, bodily orifices, and sanitation become tools of disruption—reminders that modernity built systems of hygiene to enforce control, exclusion, and colonial power.
+The performance revives and extends her strategies: turning established forms upside down and using the body as a site of excess – and of resistance.Börcsök moves fluidly between multiple bodies, figures, and genders, drawing on the grotesque and burlesque.
+The result is a choreography in which the obscene, the comic, and the critical collide.

-● Boglárka Börcsök is a choreographer and performer who explores female biographies and the erasure of women from art history.
-Since 2020, she has collaborated with filmmaker Andreas Bolm on research-based projects using archives and embodiment.
-Their acclaimed documentary and performance installation, The Art of Movement / Figuring Age, has toured internationally to various festivals, receiving multiple awards.
-Together, they use theatre to challenge audience perception and the politics of physical presence through innovative choreographic methods.
+Boglárka Börcsök is a choreographer and performer whose work explores female biographies and the erasure of women from art history.
+Since 2020, she has collaborated with filmmaker Andreas Bolm on research-based projects that combine archival material with embodied practice.

-The title of the performance is borrowed from the poem Subjoyride (ca. 1920-1922).
-Further poems of Baroness Elsa Freytag von Loringhoven referenced in the performance:
+The title of the performance is borrowed from the poem Subjoyride (ca. 1920–1922).
+Further poems of Baroness Elsa Freytag von Loringhoven referenced in the performance

 Coach Rider (ca. 1924)